 This post was written by Joe Rittenhouse, President of Sales Development.
+Read our follow-up article due to recent industry changes.

 If you’ve not heard, Avaya recently filed Chapter 11 bankruptcy.
 As you know businesses do file Chapter 11 from time to time, and some companies come back stronger than ever and some turn to dust.